lavish fruit and cheese board 20260122 145214 7788 20260122 145219 2xbs

 4. Once cooled, spread melted chocolate on half of the cookies and sandwich with the other half.
 Dust with powdered sugar before serving.

-Tip: For a fun twist, try adding a sprinkle of lemon zest to the dough for extra flavor.
+Tip: A little lemon zest in the dough works really well alongside the Earl Grey – it lifts the flavor without competing with it.
 Nutritional information per cookie: approximately 100 calories, 5g fat, 10g carbs.

 Don’t have a 12-piece set of matching fine china?
 Good!
 The trend in 2026 is ‘Eclectic Regency.’
 Hit up a local charity shop for mismatched floral saucers.
 It looks intentional, whimsical, and very Bridgerton.
 Plus, it’s a total struggle-meal-budget win.